 With their permission, I’m sharing some of the wonderful details, details we no longer see in most homes today.
 Starting here at the front door, this door must have been a precursor to our ugly, metal/modern storm doors of today.
-It was a heavy wood door containing a true divided-light glass panel that’s removal and can be replaced with a screened panel during the summer.
-The screened panels were stored in the basement, ready for use.
+It’s a heavy wood door containing a true divided-light glass panel that’s removal and can be replaced with a screened panel during the summer.
+The screened panel was stored in the basement, ready for use.
 The door leading out to their screened porch is the same way.
 Loved this!

 These adorable lanterns were on either side of the front door.
 I loved them so much!
-I see reproductions in the high-end catalogs and they are always so expensive.
+I see reproductions like this in high-end catalogs and they are always so expensive.

 All week I felt like I had been transported back to another time.
 I was in nostalgia heaven the whole time.
 For example, the mailman still brings your mail right up to the front door and inserts it into the mail slot beside the door.
 When you have outgoing mail, you just stick it out of the slot like this and the mailman picks it up.